raspberrypilearning/getting-started-guide-microbit/en/step_9.md

 <img src="images/battery-port.jpg" alt="The top of the micro:bit the battery connector on the right is highlighted." width="350"/>

-There is a line on one side of the battery pack, this will slot into the line on the battery pack connector.
+There is a line on one side of the battery pack, this will slot into the groove on the battery pack connector.

 --- /task ---